TempeHS/Flask_PWA_API_Extension_Task_Template/docs/README.md

 This Python implementation in 'database_manager.py'

 1. Imports all the required dependencies for the project
-2. Connects to the SQLite3 database
+2. Connects to the SQLite3 database using a `with` context manager.
-3. Executes a query
+3. Executes a query.
-4. Converts the query data to a JSON structure
+4. Converts the query data to a JSON structure.
-5. Returns the JSON data
+5. Returns the JSON data.

 **Why Build Dictionaries from Rows?**